 The Merimde culture (located close to the apex of the Delta) is the earliest permanent settlement, dated to around 4800 or 4750 to 4300 or 4250 BC.
 It overlapped in time with the Faiyum A culture and (in its later stages) with the Badari culture in Upper Egypt.

 The second phase shows a marked increase in the density of occupation with wood and wicker oval houses with well-defined hearths, storage jars sunken into the clay floors, and large clay lined baskets which were used to store grain.
 Ceramics remained simple in form but were straw tempered and often polished, but not decorated.
-Stone tools were bifacial but concave based arrow heads appear for the first time along with bone, ivory and shell artefacts.
-Cattle form a larger proportion of the domesticated animals, but hunting fishing and grain farming continue as before.
+Stone tools were bifacial but concave based arrow heads appear for the first time along with bone, ivory, and shell artifacts.
+Cattle form a larger proportion of the domesticated animals, but hunting, fishing, and grain farming continue as before.

 Pottery was simple in form with an organic temper and often polished and decorated with a red coating.
 The tools closely resemble those found at Merimde, but they favored fishing (in addition to agriculture and animal husbandry) rather than desert hunting.